mandli/surge-examples/sally/README.md

 # Storm Report: Hurricane Sally AL192020

-The three files in this folder (setrun.py, setplot.py, and Makefile) are necessary to run Clawpack simulations of Hurricane Sally in September 2020.
+The three files in this folder (setrun.py, setplot.py, and Makefile) are necessary to run Clawpack simulations of Hurricane Sally, which made landfall in September 2020.

 ## Table of Contents
 - [Hurricane Sally Information](#hurricane-sally-information)